-Refer the following topics for detailed information about debugging code in your Test:
+Refer to the following topics for detailed information about debugging code in your Test:

 - Click Submit code & continue to submit your answer.
 You can revisit the question, modify the code, recompile and resubmit the answer any number of times during the Test.